 I love backrubs.
 I really do.
 There’s nothing you can do to make me swoon more than rubbing my back, mostly because I have such horrendous posture.
 But my husband, when he’s thinking, likes to be left alone.
 So if I go over and rub his back, I’m annoying him.
 He loves it when he’s just relaxing; he doesn’t like it when he’s thinking.
 It’s just a little thing, but we can think we’re showing someone love when really we’re not.
 So we have to figure out how our spouse interprets kindness.

 Now, what advice do you have for us today?
-Link up your own marriage post in the linky below, or tell me in the comments other ways that perhaps I’ve forgotten of quick things to do to show your husband love!
+Tell me in the comments other ways that perhaps I’ve forgotten of quick things to do to show your husband love!